nohren/haptic-pg-sim/README.md

 Installation
 - git clone library
 - install the platformio vscode extension
+- open this project as a platformio project
 - click the checkmark at the bottom to build (it should install the required libraries as needed)

 Developing